 Shoah and comic strip

-Contemporary memory has a special place for the Shoah, an unprecedented event in history.
-The characteristic of any event is to be historicized, mediatized, in short to become a subject of fiction.
+Contemporary memory holds a special place for the Shoah, an unprecedented event in history.
+The characteristic of any event is to be historicized, mediated, in short to become a subject of fiction.
 The Shoah could not escape it.
-Not without prudence, errors and trial and error but also with genius, the comic strip has taken hold of the Shoah.
+Not without caution, errors and trial and error but also with genius, the comic strip thus took hold of the Holocaust.

 SEE THE EXHIBITION SITE

-It is this historical and artistic journey that is proposed to you in what we call the 9th art by questioning the visual sources of these representations, their relevance, their scope and their limits.
-How the Holocaust was mobilized by fiction, whether in comics or in the Franco-Belgian comic strip with La Bête est morte! of Calvo, where the theme is present since 1944.
-Almost 75 years later, lines of force, almost a grammar, emerge from these narrations and representations whose this exhibition will attempt, for the first time, to draw up an inventory.
+It is this historical and artistic journey that is offered to you in what is commonly called the 9th art by questioning the visual sources of these representations, their relevance, their scope, and their limits.
+How the Shoah was mobilized by fiction, whether in comics or in the Franco-Belgian comic strip with The Beast is Dead! of Calvo, where the theme is present since 1944.
+Nearly 75 years later, these narratives and representations reveal the lines of force, almost a grammar.
+This exhibition will attempt to take stock of them for the first time.

 © Dupuis

-On June 8, 2017, starting at 5 p.m., plates from the comic strip “Le Spirou de Yann et Schwartz” and, in preview, original drawings of the upcoming album “Le Spirou d'Émile Bravo” The Journal of an Ingénu will be unveiled to the public in the exhibition Shoah and comic strip.
+On June 8, 2017, from 5 PM, plates from the comic strip "Le Spirou by Yann and Schwartz" Le Groom vert-de-gris and, in preview, original drawings of the next album to be released "Le Spirou by Émile Bravo" The diary of an innocent will be unveiled to the public in the exhibition Shoah and comic strip.
 These plates and drawings will remain visible in the exhibition until the end.

-A presentation of these new boards will be made during the guided tour of the exhibition Shoah and comic strip on 8 June at 7.30 p.m.
+A presentation of these new plates will be made during the guided tour of the exhibition Shoah and comic strip on June 8th at 7:30 PM.

 1st floor, free entry.